 There are photobooks.
 These here were made as albums of personal images from special holidays.
-They’re piling up on the coffee table so they need to be stored here as well (coffee tables do catch fire etc.) I usually took video at the same time, hours of it which I find hard to edit, so these are used to aid memory.
+They’re piling up on the coffee table so they need to be stored here as well (coffee tables notoriously catch fire) I usually took video at the same time, hours of it which I find hard to edit, so these books are used to aid memory.
 These are the few I’ve got PDF previews of.
 There’s more.

 Videos from my YouTube channel.
 Eclectic is one way to describe what you’ll find here and some of them I’ve blocked because they’re commercial jobs way too boring.
 Of recent times, there’s a lot of Super8 video transfers from the 70s, before that mostly HD video until you hit the old mpegs that would need re-editing at a higher output resolution.
 If I could find the footage.
 There’s a Vimeo channel as well.